At the Front

 At the Front is a company located in central Kentucky, specializing in recreating clothing and equipment worn by soldiers in the Second World War.
 For over 25 years we have supplied reenactors, films, costume houses, veterans, military and government historical projects as well as people who simply like vintage clothing and accessories.
 We have our own factory on site which produces two hundred products, and over a thousand other items are contracted with companies in the USA, China, Germany, India, Pakistan, Belgium and England.
 We also offer an ever changing range of authentic items.
 Rollin Curtis, the owner, has over 35 years experience with WWII militaria and living history, as well as 6 years in the "real" Army.

 Since the age of 5, I had always built models, mostly military.
-A couple of years after our war was shut down, I was at a meeting of the Louisville Military Modeler's Club, when one of the other members brought in his real uniform and equipment from a reenactment.
+In 1979, I was at a meeting of the Louisville Military Modeler's Club, when one of the other members brought in his real uniform and equipment from a reenactment.
 That was the end of plastic models- I wanted the real thing.
-I attended my first military show in November of that year, and my first event in the Summer of 1981.
+I attended my first military show in November of that year, and my first event in the Summer of 1980.
 Although I wanted to join the LSSAH, they wouldn't take anyone under 18, so initially I joined a "GD" unit which was based around Ft.
 Knox.
 Three years and dozens of events later, Fred Poddig finally relented and allowed me into the 1.SS with my parents' approval.
 Why German?
 Simple.
 That was what everyone in my area did.

 After the Army, I returned to college to see if I could figure out what to do when I grew up.
 I also needed some sort of employment, and Tom Arter (Axis & Allies) agreed to let me work gun shows for him.
 This I did for a year and it taught me (some of) the ropes of running a small business.
 In 1993, with Tom's encouragement, I decided go off on my own and only deal in WWII items, still mostly German.